Domestic Violence Attorney

 24 hours a day, 7 days a week

-Domestic violence itself can be difficult to define exactly as there is no crime actually called “domestic violence” in New York criminal law.
-Crimes often included under the term “domestic violence” include Assault, Stalking, Harassment, Menacing, Reckless Endangerment, Strangulation, Criminal Obstruction of Breathing, Disorderly Conduct, Criminal Mischief, Sexual Abuse, Sexual Misconduct, and Forcible Touching.
+Domestic violence itself can be difficult to define exactly as there is no crime actually called “domestic violence” in New York law.
+Offenses often included under the term “domestic violence” include Stalking, Harassment, Menacing, Reckless Endangerment, Strangulation, Obstruction of Breathing, Disorderly Conduct, Sexual Abuse, Sexual Misconduct, and Forcible Touching.

-It’s important to note that once a domestic violence call is placed on Long Island or elsewhere in New York, even if things have calmed down by the time the police arrive the officers have little discretion whether or not to make an arrest because of “Mandatory Arrest” laws.
+It’s important to note that once a domestic violence call is placed on Long Island or elsewhere in New York, even if things have calmed down by the time the police arrive the officers have little discretion in whether or not to make an arrest because of “Mandatory Arrest” laws.

 Schedule a free consultation